roman-16/lightdm-webkit-material-dark/README.md

 ## A Material design LightDM Webkit2 greeter theme
-## [PROJECT ABANDONED]
 ### You can fork it and develop it according to your tastes.

 This is a theme for LightDM Webkit2 (`lightdm-webkit2-greeter`).

-Arch Linux users can find it in the AUR: [`lightdm-webkit-theme-material-git`](https://aur.archlinux.org/packages/lightdm-webkit-theme-material-git/).

 ### Screenshots